vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 bowtie2-build -threads $THREADS reference_genome.fasta reference_genome
 ```

-The last argument (in this case `"reference_genome"` is the prefix that each file of the index will be named after.
+The last argument (in this case `"reference_genome"` is the prefix that was used to name each file in the index.
 This will by default equal the name of the `.fasta` file without the extension if unspecified.
 Specifying it is useful to differentiate different index builds or specify the path of the directory to contain the index files.

 This procedure will produce 6 files respectively to the prefix: